OfficeDev/office-js-docs-pr/word/word-add-ins.md

 ## Learn more

 Learn more about extending Word by reading the [Word add-ins programming guide](word-add-ins-programming-guide.md).
-Read the [Word add-ins Javascript reference](word-add-ins-javascript-reference.md) to learn about the objects that you can access.
+Read the [Word add-ins JavaScript reference](word-add-ins-javascript-reference.md) to learn about the objects that you can access.

 ## Give us your feedback